simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 ## How CSV rules are evaluated

 Here's how to think of CSV rules being evaluated (if you really need to).
 First,

-- include - all includes are inlined, from top to bottom, depth first.
-(At each include point the file is inlined and scanned for further includes, before proceeding.)
+- `include` - all includes are inlined, from top to bottom, depth first.
+(At each include point the file is inlined and scanned for further includes, recursively, before proceeding.)

 Then "global" rules are evaluated, top to bottom.
 If a rule is repeated, the last one wins:

-- skip (at top level)
+- `skip` (at top level)
-- date-format
+- `date-format`
-- newest-first
+- `newest-first`
-- fields - names the CSV fields, optionally sets up initial assignments to hledger fields
+- `fields` - names the CSV fields, optionally sets up initial assignments to hledger fields

 Then for each CSV record in turn:

 - test all `if` blocks.
 If any of them contain a `end` rule, skip all remaining CSV records.
   Otherwise if any of them contain a `skip` rule, skip that many CSV records.
-  If there are multiple matched skip rules, the first one wins.
+  If there are multiple matched `skip` rules, the first one wins.
-- collect all field assignments at top level and in matched if blocks.
+- collect all field assignments at top level and in matched `if` blocks.
   When there are multiple assignments for a field, keep only the last one.
 - compute a value for each hledger field - either the one that was assigned to it (and interpolate the %CSVFIELDNAME references), or a default
-- generate a synthetic hledger transaction from these values, which becomes part of the input to the hledger command that has been selected
+- generate a synthetic hledger transaction from these values.

+This is all part of the CSV reader, one of several readers hledger can use to parse input files.
+When all files have been read successfully, the transactions are passed as input to whichever hledger command the user specified.

 ## Valid transactions